 - (a) While the Group acquired the Quanzhou real estate, the assignor, Quanzhou FuHua Co., Ltd., failed to comply with the term of the contract, which stated that the assignor should repay the mortgage loan secured by the fourth floor of Quanzhou real estate with the consideration paid by the Group to release the mortgage.
 Therefore, the mortgage filed an application to freeze the rent earned from the fourth floor of Quanzhou real estate in June 2020.
 The Group evaluates that the creditor still has means to repay the mortgage loan; hence, the fourth floor of Quanzhou real estate may not be at risk of impairment. - (b) The subsidiaries of the Group, Chongqing Guanggu Grand Ocean Department Store Co., Ltd., negotiated with the lessor, Chongqing ZhengSheng Real Estate Ltd., to reduce the lease payments and to shorten the length of lease because its business was not able to operate as expected and its lease payments were higher than those within the vicinity.
 Meanwhile, the subsidiaries negotiated with the lessor about rent concessions due to the COVID-19 pandemic during 2020.
 The aforementioned negotiation about lease payments reduction and rent concessions failed to reach an agreement, resulting in the lessor to file a lawsuit against Chongqing Guanggu Grand Ocean Department Store Co., Ltd. in November 2020 for overdue payments.
 The aforementioned overdue payments include rent in dispute, which the lessor claimed that the lessee had occupied the area not mutually agreed on.
 As of the reporting date, the trial has yet to be conducted.
-Meanwhile, the Group files a counterclaim, wherein both parties are now applying for settlement negotiations out of court.
+For the years ended December 31, 2021, The Group has set aside rent in accordance with the original lease contract and the force majeure time limit stipulated by the government.